8427003/cocoVim/vimfiles/bundle/vim-easymotion/README.md

 ### n-character search motion

-You can also search for `n` characters, which basically can be used to replace the default search of Vim.
+You can also search for `n` characters, which can be used to replace the default search of Vim.
 It supports incremental highlighting and you can use `<Tab>` and `<S-Tab>` to scroll down/up a page.
-If you press `<CR>` you get the usual EasyMotion highlighting and can jump to any matching target destination with a single keystroke.
+If you press `<CR>`, you get the usual EasyMotion highlighting and can jump to any matching target destination with a single keystroke.

 What sounds complicated should become clear if you look at the following examples.